Skip to main content

 REST works beautifully when your data access patterns are straightforward — CRUD operations on well-defined resources.
 It starts showing cracks when:

 2. Related data requires multiple round trips.
 To display a user's profile with their latest orders and shipping addresses, a REST client might need to hit /users/123, /users/123/orders?limit=5, and /users/123/addresses.
 Three HTTP requests for one screen.
+On a flaky mobile connection in tier-2 India, that's painful.

-This is where GraphQL enters the picture.
+Here's where GraphQL enters the picture.

 GraphQL Fundamentals

 GraphQL lets the client specify exactly what data it needs.
 The server exposes a schema (a type system describing all available data), and clients query against that schema.
+No more guessing what fields an endpoint returns.
+No more over-fetching.

 Schema Definition